 Find out about our travel insurance and coronavirus (COVID-19) advice for travellers with a TSB Added Value Account.

-1.You can request a one month repayment holiday.
-You can request up to three consecutive one-month repayment holidays every rolling 12 months and you must be up to date with your payments.
+You can request a one-month repayment holiday up to twice a year.
+These can’t be taken consecutively and you must be up to date with your repayments.

 Repayment holidays are subject to approval.
 If you decide to take a repayment holiday, interest will continue to be charged and the length of your loan will increase overall.

 How to apply: The quickest and easiest way is via Internet Banking, where you can check your eligibility and receive an instant decision.
 If you don’t have access to Internet Banking, you can also call us on 0345 835 3861.

 Already taken two repayment holidays?

 If you’ve already taken a total of two repayment holidays in the last 12 months, and you’re struggling to make your monthly repayments we’re here to help, please get in contact with us by visiting our Managing Debt support page.

 Please visit our Money Confidence page where our experts answer your big questions to help you become more confident with your money every day.